LorMart/HousePriceClassification/README.md

 Furthermore, the potential **correlation** among subsets of categorical features was addressed.
 Strong correlations between features could interfere with the **Feature Permutation** algorithm, which was later used for **Feature Selection**.
 Therefore, a **chi-square independence test** was performed on categorical features.
-The resulting **correlation matrix** was examined both **before** and **after**, eliminating features based on histogram analysis and entropy.
+The resulting **correlation matrix** was examined both **before** and **after** eliminating features based on histogram analysis and entropy.
 It was observed that most of the **correlated feature pairs** were eliminated following the screening process.

 <p align="center">
   <img src="imgs/CHI2_ConTutto.png" alt="Chi-Square Correlation Matrix Before" width="45%">